Cleeng/cleeng-wp-plugin/readme.txt

 6. User library, to access all his/her content

 == Changelog ==

+= 2.1.1 =
+* check if another instance of Cleeng For WordPress is already activated
+* fixed display problem when user had more plugins that add columns to post list

 = 2.1.0 =
 * code cleanup, plugin is based on classes now which should make it easier to maintain